This post may contain affiliate links, view our disclosure.

 - Granulated sugar – for rolling the cookies

 - Melt the butter and let it cool a bit.
 Whisk together the melted butter and other liquid ingredients.
+Stir in the flour and other dry ingredients.

-- Stir in the flour and other dry ingredients.
-If the dough is difficult to scoop because it’s seems wet, cover it with plastic wrap and refrigerate 15 minutes before scooping.
+- The dough is sticky.
+If it’s difficult to scoop because it seems wet, cover it with plastic wrap and refrigerate 15 minutes before scooping.
 (Don’t be tempted to add more flour!)

-- Scoop the dough into 1 1/2-teaspoon sized balls.
-Roll each ball in sugar.
-Arrange the cookie balls on a baking tray, leaving about 1 1/2 inches between each.
+- Arrange the cookie balls on a baking tray, leaving about 1 1/2 inches between each.

 - Bake until the cookies are golden and look crinkly, about 20 minutes at 315F.
 While the cookies are hot out of the oven, firmly (and carefully!) press them down with a glass to flatten.
-Let the cookies cool completely before serving.

 More Festive Holiday Treats for Your Cookie Tray